Fitzgerald Bramble

-Dwight Fitzgerald Bramble (born 27 October 1962) is a Vincentian politician, serving as Member of Parliament for East Kingstown since 30 November 2020.
+Dwight Fitzgerald Bramble (born 27 October 1962) is a Vincentian politician, serving as Minister of Foreign Affairs, Foreign Trade, Foreign Investment and Diaspora Affairs since 2025 and Member of Parliament for East Kingstown since 2020.
 He is a former goalkeeper for the national football team.

 Early life

 Bramble was born in Saint Vincent and the Grenadines on 27 October 1962.
 He earned a B.A. and an M.A. in Economics from Old Dominion University.

 Football

 Bramble played for the Old Dominion Monarchs while in university.
 He was the team's goalkeeping leader in 1983, and a letter winner during 1983-1986.

 Bramble played for the Saint Vincent and the Grenadines national football team between 1992 and 2004.
 He was goalkeeper for the squad that played in the 1995 Caribbean Cup as well as in the 1996 Gold Cup in the United States.
 He also took part in 1994 FIFA World Cup qualification and 1998 FIFA World Cup qualification.
 From 1995 to 1996, he played for Hotspurs FC.